MicrosoftDocs/cpp-docs.it-it/docs/standard-library/auto-ptr-class.md

 #### <a name="parameters"></a>Parametri

 *PTR*\
-Il puntatore specificato per sostituire il puntatore archiviato `myptr`.
+Puntatore specificato per sostituire il puntatore `myptr`archiviato.

 #### <a name="example"></a>Esempio